Dognapping & Dog Theft Statistics To Know In 2026

 Sometimes, the legal system moves too slowly and doesn’t consider a pet person’s attachment to their companion animal.

 Slowly, the legal system is catching on to how important pets are, but most states need more legal support and list our pet dogs and cats as replaceable goods like cars, jewels, and electronics with an insurance value.
-That means criminals stealing our pets get charged with theft and larceny laws and not just get a slap on the wrist.
+That means criminals stealing our pets get charged with theft and larceny laws and do not just get a slap on the wrist.

-In Virginia, Dognapping Is a Class 5 Felony, And the Punishment Is a 10-Year Jail Sentence (Virginia Law)
+In Virginia, Dognapping Is a Class 5 Felony, and the Punishment Is a 10-year jail sentence (Virginia Law)

 About time!
 Now we need to band together and catch these scumbags stealing family pets.
 Virginia finally got it together and lists dog theft as a Class 5 Felony.
-If convicted, these criminals face a 10-year sentence even if the dog is a free animal shelter dog.
+If convicted, these criminals face a 10-year sentence, even if the dog is a free animal shelter dog.

-In Louisiana, Dog Stealing Can Result in Imprisonment For up to 10 Years or a Fine of up to $3,000 or Both (Justia US Law)
+In Louisiana, Dog Stealing Can Result in Imprisonment for up to 10 Years or a Fine of up to $3,000 or Both (Justia US Law)

 It’s tricky to define a person’s feelings about their pet dog based on the cost, but at the same time, expensive dogs are a criminal target.